Home | Community Forum | Blog

 Another major concern regarding SAP data leakage is regulatory noncompliance.
 Companies use the SAP system to process large amounts of Personal Identifiable Information (PII), such as names, Social Security numbers, and addresses.
 If PII is leaked, companies risk violating regulations such as the General Data Protection Regulation (GDPR) and the Health Insurance Portability and Accountability Act (HIPAA).
 Whether it involves customer lists, user records, or supply chain collaborators, a PII leak to unauthorized parties can result in enormous costs to restore the data, recover financial losses, and regain reputation.

 To prevent financial losses and regulatory noncompliance from the unwanted exposure of sensitive data, it is crucial to implement a solution that safeguards data without compromising work efficiency.
 In today’s connected world, securing data solely within the perimeter of the SAP systems is insufficient.
 Global partnerships, a dispersed workforce, and the use of mobile devices require frequent file transfers outside the SAP repository.
-Therefore, a modern cybersecurity strategy should encompass security measures to safeguard data within the repository, protect data in transit, and track and monitor data access and usage.
+Therefore, a modern cybersecurity strategy should encompass security measures to safeguard data within the repository, protect data in transit, and ensure sensitive information is not wrongfully disclosed and transferred inside and outside the corporate network.

 • Data segregation: Logical data segregation is the practice of logically separating data based on specific criteria, such as sensitivity, access requirements, or functional requirements.
 It involves implementing measures to control access, visibility, and security of data based on its classification, user roles, or other relevant factors.